Gets the primary clipboard of the widget.

 tag.
 The <template>

-the type name of the widget.
-Optionally, the “parent” attribute may be
+which must be the type name of the widget.
+Optionally, the “parent”

-specified to specify the direct parent type of the widget type, this is
+attribute may be specified to specify the direct parent type of the widget

 The XML which is contained inside the <template>